Gilwyad/mailnesia.com/markdown-pages/domains.markdown

 This is the current list of available alternative domain names.
 Some important notes first:

+ - They can be used for one year, until Nov 28, 2023 after which they will expire and no longer accept emails.
- - You can always use your own domain name too, just follow the instructions on the [features](/features.html) page
+ - You can always use your own domain name too, just follow the instructions on the [features](/features.html) page.
- - These domains won't be available forever, so don't rely on them for too long
- - They probably will not be renewed after a year, but new domains will be activated
  - If you have an idea for a domain name please
-   [send me](/contact.html) the name so I can buy it
+   [send me](/contact.html) the name so I can buy it.

 So the rule of thumb is, if you plan to use an email for years, use
 @mailnesia.com, if you just need a quick address then forget about it, use these alternate names.

+ - legit-subscription.xyz
+ - bulkfinder.site
+ - dupemail.click
- - johndo.email
+ - mailgetter.online
- - myalias.club
+ - poofitsg.one